 The nautical Rules of the Road must be followed to prevent collisions between vessels.
 Like traffic laws for automobiles, the operator is legally required to follow the rules.

-or serious injury.
+Collisions between boats can cause death or serious injury.

 Keeping a proper lookout, safe speed, and follow the nautical "Rules of the Road."

 Encountering Another Vessel